Incentivizing Exploration with Selective Data Disclosure: Our model and approach

-We study the multi-armed bandit problem in a social learning context, in which a principal faces a sequence of $T$ myopic agents.
-There is a set $\A$ of $K$ possible actions, a.k.a. \emph{arms}.
-At each round $t\in [T]$, a new agent $t$ arrives, receives a message $m_t$ from the principal, chooses an arm $a_t\in \A$, and collects a reward $r_t\in \{0,1\}$ that is immediately observed by the principal.
-The reward from pulling an arm $a\in \A$ is drawn independently from Bernoulli distribution $\cD_a$ with an unknown mean $\mu_a$.
-An agent does not observe anything from the previous rounds, other than the message $m_t$.
-The problem instance is defined by (known) parameters $K,T$ and the (unknown) tuple of mean rewards, $(\mu_a:\,a\in\A)$.
-We are interested in \emph{regret}, defined as
+We study the incentivized exploration problem, in which a platform (\emph{principal}) faces a sequence of $T$ myopic consumers (\emph{agents}).
+There is a set $\A$ of possible actions (\emph{arms}).
+At each round $t\in [T] := \{1,2 \LDOTS T\}$, a new agent $t$ arrives, receives a \emph{message} $m_t$ from the principal, chooses an arm $a_t\in \A$, and collects a binary reward $r_t\in \{0,1\}$.
+The message $m_t$ could be arbitrary, \eg a recommended action or, in our case, a subset of past reviews.
+The principal chooses messages according to a decision rule called the \emph{disclosure policy}.
+The agents' response $a_t$ is defined as a function of round $t$ and message $m_t$.
+Both the disclosure policy and agent behavior are constrained to a subset of well-motivated choices, as per Sections~\ref{sec:model-policies} and~\ref{sec:model-agents}.
+The reward from pulling an arm $a\in \A$ is drawn independently from Bernoulli distribution $\cD_a$ with an unknown mean reward $\mu_a$.
+A problem instance is defined by (known) parameters $|\A|$, $T$ and (unknown) mean rewards $\mu_a:\,a\in\A$.

-(The expectation is over the chosen arms $a_t$, which depend on randomness in rewards, and possibly in the algorithm.)
-The principal chooses messages $m_t$ according to an online algorithm called \emph{disclosure policy}, with a goal to minimize regret.
+The information structure is as follows.
+Each agent $t$ does not observe anything from the previous rounds, other than the message $m_t$.
+The chosen arm $a_t$ and reward $r_t$ are observed by the principal (which corresponds, \eg, to the consumer leaving a rating or review on the platform).

 We assume that mean rewards are bounded away from $0$ and $1$, to ensure sufficient entropy in rewards.
 For concreteness, we posit $\mu_a\in [\tfrac13,\tfrac23]$.